gabywald/CyberFizzBuzz/QuantumTicTacToe/Python/README.md

 *Remember the movie 'WarGames' : "A game where the best way to win is not to play !" (not the Tic-Tac-Toe !)*

+### "Getting better" some points

+  * TO BE stateless :
+    * Board and hash (private key and salt to generate only on server-side)
+    * T of board + hash on each transaction
+    * no record on server-side

+  * stateful :
+    * BDD record if needed ;
+    * Memory Python ;
+    * Scalability in that case ?!

+  * Quantum Part :
+    * Graph representation
+    * Check if any library of that king already exists for that

+  * externalisation / sharing of 'null value' if board (actually used is '-')

+  * Unit Tests !
+  * Check code with Python IDE
+  * pipy (et transfert vers typage plus fort)

 ## External resources

 ### Starting existing ideas of Tic-Tac-Toe